-Hasan of Basra is the leader and master in exegesis of Quran and Hadith.
+Al Hasan al Basri quotes are nothing less than Divine knowledge as he is the leader and master in exegesis of Quran and Hadith.
 He was not only proficient in all branches of knowledge but was also extremely pious and devoted towards mystic practices.
-He used to fast for seven consecutive days.
+Sultan ul Faqr 2nd used to fast for seven consecutive days.
 Traditions state that he never remained without ablution.
 He mostly lived in seclusion and kept weeping due to the extreme fear of Allah.
 Except giving sermon once a week he did not like to meet people or attend gatherings.

-His sermons were usually about gnosis, vision and union of Allah.
+The sermons of Sultan ul Faqr 2nd were usually about gnosis, vision and union of Allah.
 He discussed the diseases of innerself (nafs) and worldly temptations which prevent a Muslim from closeness of Allah.
 So that people may abstain from them.
 Large number of people gathered to listen to his sermons which also included the scholars and Saints of that time.
-Rabia of Basra, the great female Saint also attended his sermons and gained spiritual knowledge from him.
+Rabia of Basra, the great female Saint also attended the sermons of Sultan ul Faqr 2nd and gained spiritual knowledge from him.

 Imam al-Baqir said, “Hasan’s speech resembles the speech of Prophets”.